 - Decedent’s adoptive siblings

-- If decedent was a father, children born out of wedlock only if the father had a recognized responsibility for the child’s support
+- If the decedent was a father, children born out of wedlock only if the father had a recognized responsibility for the child’s support